Estonia in the Eurovision Song Contest 2012

-Estonia participated in the Eurovision Song Contest 2012 with the song "Kuula" written by Ott Lepland and Aapo Ilves.
+Estonia was represented at the Eurovision Song Contest 2012 with the song "Kuula" written by Ott Lepland and Aapo Ilves.
 The song was performed by Ott Lepland.
-The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2012 in order to select the Estonian entry for the 2012 contest in Baku, Azerbaijan.
+The Estonian broadcaster, Eesti Rahvusringhääling (ERR), organized the national final Eesti Laul 2012 in order to select the Estonian entry for the 2012 contest in Baku, Azerbaijan.
 The national final consisted of three shows: two semi-finals and a final.
 Ten songs competed in each semi-final and the top five from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top two to qualify to the superfinal.
 In the superfinal, "Kuula" performed by Ott Lepland was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 24 May 2012.
-Performing during the show in position 14, "Kuula" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 26 May.
+Performing during the show in position 14, "Kuula" was announced among the top 10 entries for the second semi-final and therefore qualified to compete in the final on 26 May.
 It was later revealed that Estonia placed fourth out of the 18 participating countries in the semi-final with 100 points.
 In the final, Estonia performed in position 11 and placed sixth out of the 26 participating countries, scoring 120 points.